Simon's background is in biomedical and health science. He also writes about fashion, nature, and photography.

 This maple tree wasn't found in the wooded areas like the others.
 It was in a residential area close to my place.
 I was immediately drawn to the fiery reds of this maple tree.
 I knew I had to take a photo of it for its intense colour.

-You can see here I found a patch of green leaves, not yet turned red.
+You can see here I found a patch of green leaves that had not yet turned red.
 I framed it so that the red leaves would surround it.
 By doing this, the green really stands out.
 I didn't realize until after I downloaded the photos that there was another patch of green leaves to the upper right of the photo.
 This sort of steals the thunder from the centre green leaves.

 Here was a small maple tree that I found in a park close to the wooded area in my neighbourhood.
-This particular photo of it has interesting perspective.
+This particular photo of it has an interesting perspective.
 I placed my camera right against the small trunk of the tree and took the picture of the small branch.
 This caused the left side of the photo to be blurry, making it look like it was airbrushed.

 I like the lines created in this photo.
 You can see that the trunk eventually splits into three large branches.
 This pattern of three lines is repeated in the small little branch with the three leaf stalks.
 It's clear that lines play a crucial role in this particular photo.